Karma Karnak, Luxor, Egypt - Karma Club

 Suite Sleeps 3

-Amenities include: Double bed and single bed, air conditioner, en-suite bathroom, television, fridge, small bedside cabinet, and wardrobe.
+Amenities include: Double bed and single bed, Air conditioning, TV, Fridge, Small bedside cabinet, Wardrobe, En-suite bathroom .

 Cuisine